The Symmetric Tensor Product on the Drinfeld Centre of a Symmetric Fusion Category: The Symmetric Tensor Product

 \begin{proof} We compute:

-Here we used that the crossing of the loop with itself corresponds to using the symmetry in $\cat{A}$, so we can use Equation \eqref{transparancy} to pass those strands through each other.
-We also used that the self-crossings give rise to a twist (see Equation \eqref{bulletdef}), and that the twist squares to $1$ in a symmetric ribbon fusion category, see the discussion below Equation \eqref{bulletdef}. \end{proof}
+The first step pulls down the top strand.
+The objects on the loop are objects in $\cat{A}\subset\dcentcat{A}$, so crossings of loop with itself correspond to symmetries in $\cat{A}$.
+So for these crossings we are in the situation of Equation \eqref{STtransparancy}, and can pass those strands through each other.
+Having done this, we can pull the top strand further down to get the second equality.
+Then we use that the self-crossings give rise to a twist (see Equation \eqref{STbulletdef}) and we can push these along the loop to meet.
+As the twist squares to $1$ in a symmetric ribbon fusion category, see the discussion below Equation \eqref{STbulletdef}, the last equality follows. \end{proof}

-We claim that $\Pi_{a,b}$ is an idempotent, we will prove this below, it will be a consequence, Lemma \ref{idempotent}, of another property, Lemma \ref{cloaking}, we examine first.
+We claim that $\Pi_{z,z'}$ is an idempotent, we will prove this below in Lemma \ref{STidempotent}.
+This will be a consequence of another property, Lemma \ref{STcloaking}, we examine first.